 Department of Human Services – Family Information Networks and Discovery

 Family Information Networks and Discovery (FIND) provides access to information about past adoptions that are connected to Victoria.
 FIND also helps family members to make contact with each other.
 They also support Aboriginal and Torres Strait Islander people affected by adoption, wardship or other family separation.

 50 Lonsdale Street, Melbourne VIC 3000 PO Box 588 Collins Street West Melbourne VIC 3000

 Free call: 1800 130 225

 VANISH – Victorian Adoption Network for Information and Self Help

-VANISH helps people with their search for relatives they have been separated from by adoption, state wardship and donor conception, and provides support and guidance throughout the search and contact process.
+VANISH helps people with their search for relatives from whom hey have been separated from by adoption, state wardship and donor conception.
+They provide support and guidance throughout the search and contact process.

 1st Floor, 50 Howard Street, North Melbourne VIC 3051